Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

+In this section, we show how our target search can be used for target video retrieval as a practical task.
+Consider a large collection of first-person videos shared publicly on a web service like YouTube.
+Given a first-person video recorded by a target individual as a query, we aim to retrieve videos including that target from the collection.

-We addressed target video retrieval and social group clustering as other tasks enabled by our approach.
-More specifically, given a collection of videos that combined our dataset (scenes {\bf Indoor 0 -- Indoor 3} and {\bf Outdoor 0 -- Outdoor 3}) and the CMU dataset (scenes {\bf Pool, Tennis, Chat}), we retrieved videos that included target people (retrieval task) and clustered videos into groups based on the interaction scenes (clustering task).
+Taking into account the size of datasets evaluated in some related work using first-person videos for person identification (\eg, 50 videos used in~\cite{Ardeshir2016}), we combined our dataset (scenes {\bf Indoor 0 -- Indoor 3} and {\bf Outdoor 0 -- Outdoor 3}), the CMU dataset (scenes {\bf Pool, Tennis, Chat}), and the JPL interaction dataset~\cite{Ryoo2013}, which resulted in 113 videos in total.
+Note the JPL dataset comprises only observer videos and was used in the following experiment to see how our approach could identify people robustly where such irrelevant videos were present as a distractor.

-For both of the tasks, we used the affinity introduced in Eq.~(\ref{eq:aff2}), which corresponded to {\bf Proposed (C)} in the previous experiment in that we relied on the only correlation-based targetness.
-We also implemented some other forms of affinity that used (1) $P(a_{X^{(i)}}\mid \mathcal{V}_p)$ instead of $P(\mathcal{V}_p\mid a_{X^{(i)}})$ in Eq.~(\ref{eq:aff1}) corresponding to {\bf Proposed (C+G)} in the previous experiment and (2) an asymmetric affinity $A(\mathcal{V}_p\mid\mathcal{V}_q)$ instead of $A(\mathcal{V}_p, \mathcal{V}_q)$ in Eq.~(\ref{eq:aff2}), which we refer to as {\bf Proposed (asym)}.
-We calculated the average length of target candidates across all the videos for $\mu_l$.
-Because many objects in each scene were different, we implemented an unsupervised scene clustering as a baseline.
-Specifically, we used the GIST scene descriptor~\cite{Torralba2003}\footnote{We used the code available at http://lear.inrialpes.fr/software.} and Places CNN~\cite{Zhou2014}\footnote{We used the pre-trained model Places205-GoogLeNet available at http://places.csail.mit.edu/downloadCNN.html.
+We compared the affinity introduced in Eq.~(\ref{eq:aff2}) ({\bf Proposed}) to several other baselines: (1) {\bf B1}: using $P(a_{X^{(i)}}\mid \mathcal{V}_p)$ instead of $P(\mathcal{V}_p\mid a_{X^{(i)}})$ in Eq.~(\ref{eq:aff1}) and (2) {\bf B2}: using an asymmetric affinity $A(\mathcal{V}_p\mid\mathcal{V}_q)$ instead of $A(\mathcal{V}_p, \mathcal{V}_q)$ in Eq.~(\ref{eq:aff2}).
+For these methods, we set $P=25$ and $K=16$ to enable precise and efficient target search.
+In addition, we adopted some unsupervised scene descriptors for a baseline method based the observation that background objects were different across scenes in the datasets.
+Specifically, we used the GIST scene descriptor~\cite{Torralba2003}\footnote{We used the code available at http://lear.inrialpes.fr/software.} and deep features extracted using Places CNN~\cite{Zhou2014}\footnote{We used the pre-trained model Places205-GoogLeNet available at http://places.csail.mit.edu/downloadCNN.html.
 Responses in the last layer (\ie, posterior probabilities for each scene category) were used for the features.}.
 These features were extracted every 50 frames and were averaged over time to form a feature vector for each video.